-Individual advocacy (IA) is the process of assisting a member in correcting a problem with the system, such as obtaining and maintaining a benefit or service or solving a problem with a service provider, landlord, employer, etc.
+Individual advocacy is the process of assisting a member in correcting a problem such as obtaining and/or maintaining a benefit or service or solving a problem with a service provider, landlord, employer, etc.

-Our trained non-attorney advocates provide individual advocacy services.
-They do not provide case management or direct services.
+Our non-attorney staff may be able to provide limited individual advocacy services.
+They do not handle emergencies, provide case management, or direct services.

 Jump to FAQs

-Following are some of the issues our advocates can help with:
+Following are some of the issues our advocates may be able to help with:

-We have peer advocates available to talk through employment and employment-related problems.
+We have peer advocates who may be able to talk you through employment and employment-related problems.

 We can help file a complaint on behalf of people who have experienced disability discrimination when using a transport service.
 In some circumstances, we may be able to help with Access-A-Ride eligibility appeals.